shanrauf/Migaku-Experiment-Platform/backend/src/api/README.md

 ### `/auth/discord` GET (200 || 401)

-Goes through OAuth 2.0 flow for Discord and returns participant or 401 error
+Goes through OAuth 2.0 flow for Discord and attaches Participant cookie for future requests or returns 401 error

 ## Experiments